zerotwooneone/percolator/source/Percolator.Network/README.md

 ```

 This two-step verification process ensures that the peer discovery mechanism is resilient against unauthorized access and tampering, forming a secure foundation for the rest of the application's network interactions.

+## Trust On First Use (TOFU) and TLS Certificate Pinning

+To prevent Man-in-the-Middle (MITM) attacks on the gRPC transport layer, Percolator does not use a traditional Certificate Authority (CA) system.
+Instead, it employs a **Trust On First Use (TOFU)** model for TLS certificates.

+**How it Works:**

+1.  **First Connection**: When connecting to a peer for the very first time, the application accepts the TLS certificate presented by the peer's server and permanently stores it, associating it with that peer's `PeerId`.
+2.  **Subsequent Connections**: For all future connections to that same peer, the application will *only* succeed if the server presents a certificate that is already in the local trusted store for that `PeerId`.

+**Security Warning: Out-of-Band Verification**

+This model's security depends on the authenticity of the certificate received during the *first* connection.
+It is the user's responsibility to verify the peer's identity through an out-of-band channel (e.g., in-person communication, a text message, comparing a "safety number" like Signal) before establishing the first connection.
+The application itself does not solve this initial trust bootstrapping problem.

 ## Important Note on PeerId